THE TEN WORDS

 When Christ stated "Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill" (Matt 5:17), many theologians take this to mean that Christ kept God's law, including the Ten Commandments, on man's behalf, then died on the cross to pay the penalty for man's transgressions of God's law, thus abolishing the need for man to keep any of God's laws.

-These people contend that the Ten Commandments, alongside a whole host of other laws, were temporarily instituted as part of the Old Covenant made between God and the nation of Israel at Mt Sinai.
+These people contend that the Ten Commandments, recorded in Exodus 20 and Deuteronomy 5, were temporarily instituted alongside a whole host of other laws, as part of the Old Covenant made between God and the nation of Israel at Mt Sinai.
 They reason that from the time of Christ, and the making of the New Covenant, all these laws were superseded by the notion that only faith in Christ is required in obedience to our Creator.

 Nothing could be further from the truth.